maxsimmons4/hello-world/README.md

 # hello-world
-his repository is for practicing the GitHub Flow.
+This repository is for practicing the GitHub Flow.
+I am a third year at the University of Iowa studying finance and business alaytics.